coderdj/kodiaq/source/intro.rst

 arbitrarily fast throughput speeds.
 A central dispatcher (the master) controls several client modules for readout (the slaves).
 The master and slave daemons are always running and require no intervention from the user.
-Users control the DAQ by logging into the master using a control interface.
-Additionally a web interface exists which ties the kodiaq (reader), cito (event builder), and wax (data processor) together.
-The web interface provides basic end user control and monitoring.
+Users can control the DAQ with a simple text-based interface to the master daemon or with a full featured web interface.
+The web interface is included in a separate repository.
+Communication between the web interface and kodiaq is mediated by an online database.

+In addition to the networked mode it is also possible to run kodiaq in a standalone mode.
+In this case the dispatcher (and web interface) are omitted in favor of a simple terminal-based control interface directly with a single instance of the slave program.

 This guide covers how to install and log into the DAQ.